ivan-tkatchev/tab/docs/examples.html.md

     1948	12	13	-74
     1948	12	14	-56

 The first three fields are the year, month and day.
-The fourth field is the daily max temperature in increments of 0.1 degrees Celcius.
+The fourth field is the daily max temperature in units of 0.1 degrees Celcius.

 ----